Baruch Human Research Protection Program

 Under the new revised Common Rule, Exempt Categories 2, 3,7 & 8 now include a provision for Limited IRB Review.
 Limited IRB Review must be performed by the IRB using expedited review procedures.
 Limited IRB Review is limited in scope and the review criteria differs based on the specific exemption category.
-For example Limited IRB Review for Exempt Categories 2 & 3 would only occur if research is obtaining sensitive and identifiable information.
-Limited IRB Review for categories 2 & 3 would consist of ensuring that privacy and confidentiality procedures are sufficient.
-Limited IRB Review is always required for Exempt Categories 7 & 8 and requires that broad consent be obtained in accordance with 45 CFR 46.116 and appropriately documented.
-Additionally identifiable private information must be adequately stored and maintained .
+For additional information please see our Limited IRB Review Policy on the CUNY Website.
+Limited IRB Review will be effective July 19, 2018.

-A risk is minimal where the probability and magnitude of harm or discomfort anticipated in the proposed research are not greater, in and of themselves, than those ordinarily encountered in daily life or during the performance of routine physical or psychological examinations or tests.
+Minimal risk is defined as the probability and magnitude of harm or discomfort anticipated in the proposed research are not greater, in and of themselves, than those ordinarily encountered in daily life or during the performance of routine physical or psychological examinations or tests.

 A child’s biological or adoptive parent or court-ordered person responsible for child or ward.
 Unless consent is waived/altered parental permission/agreement of 1 or both parent(s) or guardian(s) are required for the participation of their child or ward in research.

 The scientist or scholar with primary responsibility for the design and conduct of a research project.

 A systematic investigation (i.e., the gathering and analysis of information) designed to develop or contribute to generalizable knowledge.